getfem/getfem/doc/sphinx/source/tutorial/thermo_coupling.rst

 Export/visualization of the solution
 ************************************

 The finite element problem is now solved.
 We can plot the solution as follows.
-Note that for the C++ and Python programs, it is necessary to use an external external graphical post-processor.
+Note that for the C++ and Python programs, it is necessary to use an external graphical post-processor.
 Note also that arbitrary quantities can be post-processed using the generic interpolation (see `ga_interpolation_Lagrange_fem` below).
 It is also possible to make complex exports and slices (see :ref:`ud-export`).

 ========== =====================================================================================================================================================
 **C++**    .. code-block:: c++